Why Amish Men Don’t Grow Mustaches

-The Amish are a religious group known for their simple way of life and their beard culture, which serve as a symbol of their faith and identity.
+The Amish are a religious group known for their simple way of life and their beard culture, which serves as a symbol of their faith and identity.

 They are traditional Christians who originated in Switzerland in the 16th century as a result of a schism within the Anabaptist movement.
 They adhere to a strict set of rules and practices outlined in the Ordnung, a written code of conduct.